 Electrodeionization (EDI) is a water treatment technology used for producing ultra-pure water.
-This process utilizes electricity, ion exchange resins and membranes.
+The process of electro deionization of water utilises electricity, ion exchange resins and membranes.
 The two separation technologies; membranes and ion exchange, are combined into one sealed, self-contained unit.

 The primary use of electrodeionization (EDI) has focused on Reverse Osmosis (RO) permeate polishing.
 RO EDI technology is widely used in industry as a final polisher, replacing traditional ion exchange units, which require chemical regeneration using base and acid reagents.
 The lack of chemical usage in electrodeionization makes this an attractive technology for use in a wide range of industries including pharmaceutical and power generation.